Showing posts with label Marvel comics. Show all posts

 In the short Breaking Fast (2015), it's Eid-al-Fitr, the last night of Ramadan, and Mo (Ryan Shrime) runs into Cal (probably gay bodybuilder Tom Berklund).
 They discuss the suicide of Cal's boyfriend.

-That's all I can gather from Tom Berklund's demo reel: the movie is not available to stream, and the trailer is stick behind paywalls and Trojan-infested websites.
+That's all I can gather from Tom Berklund's demo reel: the movie is not available to stream, and the trailer is stuck behind paywalls and Trojan-infested websites.
 But a review says that Mo is a gorgeous Superman-obsessed doctor dealing with tragedy (because all short films are about dealing with tragedy, right?), and the guys fall in love.

 We don't have a lot of actors who are gay, out, and Muslim, so I thought I would check Ryan Shrime out.